Turkey with no spices can taste bland to many Desi palettes

 - Combine the turkey mixture and the potato mixture into one skillet.

 - Press a small amount of this mixture onto a wonton wrapper.

 - Fold the wrapper carefully around the mixture and press down the edges using a fork dipped in water or egg yolk to form a seal around the edges.

 - Fry the samosas in canola oil until golden brown.
 Remove and serve hot with your favorite dipping sauces.

 Simply enjoy these with your favourite dips and chutneys.
 This is a great recipe to make during the holidays for guests you may want to surprise.

-It’s always a great idea to experiment too and come up with your own festive recipe and share it with those stuck for ideas for food during the festive season.
+It’s always a great idea to experiment too and come up with your own festive recipe and share it with those stuck for ideas for festive food during the holiday season.
 Go on be daring and get into the spirit!